ALICE FAYE DUNCAN

 Praise for the Works of Alice Faye Duncan

-Yellow Dog Blues, Evicted, and Opal Lee and What it Means to be Free chosen as Bank Street College of Education Best Children's Books of the Year, 2023
+Yellow Dog Blues, Evicted, and Opal Lee and What it Means to be Free chosen for Bank Street College of Education Best Children's Books of the Year, 2023